Lisbon, Ohio: History

-Lisbon was platted on February 16, 1803, by Baptist minister Lewis Kinney, originally named New Lisbon after Lisbon, Portugal.
+Lisbon was platted on February 16, 1803, by Baptist minister Lewis Kinney and originally named New Lisbon after Lisbon, Portugal.
 The village was incorporated under a special act of legislature on February 7, 1825.
+The village was renamed to simply Lisbon in 1895.

-Initially known for its iron and whiskey production, New Lisbon became an economic hub of many sorts into the first industrial revolution, and one of the largest towns on the Sandy and Beaver Canal.
-During this time, the village claimed the county's first bank, the Columbiana Bank of New Lisbon; its first insurance company, and the first Ohio newspaper, The Ohio Patriot, founded by an Alsatian immigrant, William D. Lepper.
+Initially known for its iron and whiskey production, Lisbon grew into a diverse economic hub during the Industrial Revolution and became one of the largest towns along the Sandy and Beaver Canal.
+During this period, it was home to the county's first bank, the Columbiana Bank of New Lisbon; its first insurance company, and Ohio's first newspaper, The Ohio Patriot, founded by Alsatian immigrant William D. Lepper and printed from 1809 to 1833.

-Lisbon has the distinction of being the northernmost western town involved in military actions during the American Civil War.
-Confederate Army general John Hunt Morgan surrendered to New Lisbon militia forces in nearby West Point at the end of Morgan's Raid into Ohio.
-After the failure of the canal, the town had to wait until the late 1860s to receive railroad access once the Niles and New Lisbon Railroad opened.
+In 1863, Confederate army general John Hunt Morgan surrendered to New Lisbon militia forces in nearby West Point at the end of Morgan's Raid.
+After the failure of the Sandy and Beaver Canal, the town had to wait until the late 1860s to receive railroad access once the Niles and New Lisbon Railroad opened.
 It and the later Pittsburgh, Marion & Chicago Railway helped bring industry to the area, including the porcelain manufacturing R. Thomas and Sons Company.

-The village was renamed to Lisbon in 1895.
+Jacob L. Beilhart, a native of the Lisbon area, returned from Kansas in 1899 to establish the Spirit Fruit Society, a small intentional community based on his rejection of jealousy, materialism, and fear of lost love.
+The group's mission was to "teach mankind how to apply the truths taught by Jesus Christ," emphasizing spiritual freedom and communal living.
+Although the group typically kept to themselves, their mysterious nature led to misconceptions and suspicion in the press.
+Despite attracting only about a dozen members, mostly from outside the region, the society's views on marriage and free love were poorly received locally, prompting their relocation to Chicago in late 1904.

 In 1900, the modern drinking straw was invented and patented in Lisbon.

-In 1899, Jacob L. Beilhart founded the Spirit Fruit Society, an intentional community to practice his newly developed beliefs, in Lisbon.
-Its goal was to "teach mankind how to apply the truths taught by Jesus Christ," which included a rejection of jealousy and materialism.
-The commune only attracted about a dozen residents, mostly from outside the area.
-However, views against marriage and promoting free love were not accepted well in Lisbon, and the group left for Chicago in late 1904.

 Lisbon became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 1981.